§ 2710 Definitions.

 c.
 After a donor's death, a person to whom an anatomical gift may pass under § 2712 of this title may conduct a test or examination which is reasonably necessary to evaluate the medical suitability of the body or part for its intended purpose.

 d.
-Any examination conducted under this section may include an examination and copying of records necessary to determine the medial suitability of the part.
+Any examination conducted under this section may include an examination and copying of records necessary to determine the medical suitability of the part.
 This subsection includes medical, dental and other health-related records.

 e.
 A hospital shall enter into agreements or affiliations with the OPO for coordination of procurement and use of anatomical gifts.